SocialCircle: Learning the Angle-based Social Interaction Representation for Pedestrian Trajectory Prediction: Introduction

-``Rules'' and ``data'' play important roles but put different limitations on these two kinds of methods accordingly.
-A natural thought is to add several ``lite-rules'' to data-driven backbone approaches to provide limited rule constraints and use them as guidance to try to improve either the data-fit process or the explainability.
-In short, all we want is to constrain the learning process by some relatively weak rules for considering social interactions, rather than the strong rules obtained by strict mathematical reasoning or solving differential equations, therefore combining the advantages of both rules and data-fit capabilities.
+``Rules'' and ``data'' play essential roles but put different limitations on these methods accordingly.
+A natural thought is to add several ``lite-rules'' to data-driven backbones to provide limited constraints as guidance to improve either the data-fit process or the explainability.
+In short, we want to constrain the learning process with relatively weak rules for social interactions rather than solid mathematical rules, thus benefiting from both rules and data-fit capabilities.

-Trying to analyze and predict the behavior of intelligent agents through bionics is a natural choice.
-Animals would not forecast others' behaviors by solving complex equations, but instead with relatively simple judgment rules.
-Particularly interesting is the fact that some marine animals can locate other targets in the deep sea through \emph{echolocation}, rather than through visual factors due to the weaker light in the ocean.
-They may firstly \textbf{scan} the environment by generating some special signals (like ultrasounds), which could be \textbf{reflected} in contact with other targets and produce \textbf{echoes}.
-Finally, these animals gather echoes from different directions to locate other objects.
+Analyzing agents' interactive behaviors through bionics and psychology is a natural choice.
+Animals would not analyze others' behaviors by solving complex equations but with relatively simple judgment rules when planning trajectories.
+Some researchers in the social psychology area also point out that each agent in a complex multiagent system tends to behave and interact with each other according to simple rules rather than extensive computations, which inspired a series of agent-based simulation models that have been widely applied in economics and political science \cite{smith2007agent}.
+It is fascinating that some marine animals can locate others in the deep sea through \emph{echolocation} rather than visual factors due to the weak light.
+They may firstly \textbf{scan} the environment by sending some unique signals (like ultrasounds) at different angles, which could be \textbf{reflected} in contact with others and produce \textbf{echoes}.
+Then, they gather echoes from different directions, thus locating, interacting, or communicating with others, and finally modifying their behaviors.